puneetchopra2022/CICD-Project-1/README.md

           # reboot
 This method where we can have master Jenkin + Slave agents & slave agents can perfom build & deploy

-Stages 1 : Gitclone ( Make sure pom.xml file should be available ) https://maven.apache.org/guides/introduction/introduction-to-the-pom.html , A Project Object Model or POM is the fundamental unit of work in Maven.
-                                                                                                       It is an XML file that contains information about the project and configuration details used by Maven to build the project
 Stage 2 : mvn Build
 Stage 3: docker image build
 Stage 4: docker container validation & termination